Graph Neural Networks with convolutional ARMA filters: Spectral analysis of the ARMA layer

+The empirical filter response allows us to analyze the type of filtering implemented by an ARMA layer.
+We start by comparing the recursion in Eq.~\eqref{eq:recursive_arma}, which converges to an ARMA\textsubscript{1} filter with response $\{ h_{\text{ARMA}_1}(\mu_m) \}_{m=1}^M$ according to Eq.~\eqref{eq:arma1_response}, with the empirical response $\{ \tilde{h}_{m,k} \}_{m=1}^M$ of the $k$-th GCS stack.
+To facilitate the interpretation of the results, we set the number of output features of the GCS layer to $F_\text{out} = 1$ by letting $\W = a$ and $\V = b\boldsymbol{1}_{F_\text{in}}$ in Eq.~\eqref{eq:graph_conv_skip}.
+Notice that we are keeping the notation consistent with Eq.~\eqref{eq:recursive_arma}, where $a$ and $b$ are the parameters of the ARMA\textsubscript{1} filter.
+In the following we consider the graph and the node features from the Cora citation network.
+We remark that the examples in this section are not related to the results on the semi-supervised node classification task presented in Sec.~\ref{sec:experiments} and any other dataset could have been used instead of Cora.

+Fig.~\ref{fig:filters}(a, b) show the empirical responses $\tilde{h}_1$ and $\tilde{h}_2$ of two different GCS stacks, when varying the number of layers $T$.
+As $T$ increases, $\tilde{h}_1$ and $\tilde{h}_2$ become more similar to the analytical responses of the ARMA\textsubscript{1} filters, depicted as a black line in the two figures.
+This supports our claim that $\tilde{h}$ can estimate the unknown response of the GNN filtering operation.

+Fig.~\ref{fig:filters}(d, e) show how the two GCS stacks modify the components of $\X$ on the Fourier basis.
+In particular, we depict in black the components $\u_m^T\X$, $m=1, \dots, M$ associated with each graph frequency $\mu_m$.
+In colors, we depict the components $\u_m^T \bar\X$, which show how much the GCS stacks filter the components associated with each frequency.
+The responses and the signal components in Fig.~\ref{fig:filters}(a) and \ref{fig:filters}(d) are obtained for $a=0.99$ and $b=0.1$, while in Fig.~\ref{fig:filters}(b) and \ref{fig:filters}(e) for $a=0.7$ and $b=0.15$.

-We conclude our analysis by comparing the empirical response $\tilde h$ resulting from a stack of GCNs, which is reported in Fig~\ref{fig:filters}(c).
-As also highlighted by recent works~\cite{wu2019simplifying,maehara2019revisiting}, the filtering obtained by stacking one or more GCNs has the undesired effect of symmetrically amplifying the lowest and also the highest frequencies of the spectrum.
-This is due to the GCN filter response, which is $(1-\lambda)^T$ in the linear case, and can assume negative values when $T$ is odd.
+In Fig~\ref{fig:filters}(c), we show the empirical response resulting from a stack of GCNs.
+As also highlighted in recent work~\cite{wu2019simplifying, maehara2019revisiting}, the filtering obtained by stacking one or more GCNs has the undesired effect of symmetrically amplifying the lowest and also the highest frequencies of the spectrum.
+This is due to the GCN filter response, which is $(1-\lambda)^T$ in the linear case and can assume negative values when $T$ is odd.
 The effect is mitigated by summing $\gamma \I_M$ to the adjacency matrix, which adds self-loops with weight $\gamma$ and shrinks the spectral domain of the graph filter.
-For high values of $\gamma$, the GCN acts more as a low-pass filter that prevents high frequency oscillations.
-This is due to the presence of self loops, which limit the spread of information across the graph and the communication between neighbors.
+For high values of $\gamma$, the GCN acts more as a low-pass filter that prevents high-frequency oscillations.
+This is due to the self-loops that limit the spread of information across the graph and the communication between neighbors.
+However, even after adding $\gamma \I_M$, GCN cuts almost completely the medium frequencies and then amplifies again the higher ones, as shown in Fig.~\ref{fig:filters}(f).